 Sweets take on special significance in Wyoming, especially when it comes to delicious doughnuts.
 Brought by the Dutch to New York, this (now) American pastry has become ubiquitous with beginning the work day, alongside a steaming cup of joe, or as a welcome indulgence for those on the road.
-Here are the eight best places to grab a fresh doughnut in Wyoming.
+Here are the five best places to grab a fresh doughnut in Wyoming.

 This establishment’s slogan is succinct: “Dang Good Donuts.”
 Since 2010, this Wyomingite labor of love has served some of the best hot confections in the frontier West.
 And in a region of a state desperately needing some house-made sweets, this shop’s creations have been happily gobbled-up, both due to the expert execution and love & support for the local community.
 Seven days a week, this bakery turns-out 55 varieties of warm, soft and sweet goodies: from pristine glazed to doughnut holes and stellar fritters, any selection’s a revelation.